 As New York City's primary vehicle for promoting economic growth, NYCEDC offers many unique advantages for an exciting and fulfilling career.

-NYCEDC’s structure allows greater operational flexibility than other organizations that provide similar services.
-Our employees enjoy the experience of both a public and private sector organization.
+NYCEDC’s structure has greater operational flexibility than other organizations that provide similar services.
+This allows our employees to enjoy the experience of both a public and private sector organization.

 NYCEDC offers a variety of learning opportunities designed to enhance the practical skills and business knowledge of our full-time employees.
 These range from onsite technical and job-specific training courses to tuition reimbursement for career enhancement.
 Employees may also participate in NYCEDC’s company-wide mentoring program.